Chiefdoms and sectors of the Democratic Republic of the Congo

 In the Democratic Republic of the Congo, chiefdoms (fr. chefferies) and sectors (fr. secteurs) are rural administrative divisions of territories (fr. territoires).
 They are further subdivided into groupings (fr. groupements) which themselves are divided into villages.
 Chiefdoms and groupings are led by traditional leaders officially recognized by the government, whereas sector chiefs are appointed directly by the government.

+History

+The decree of 2 May 1910 consolidated Belgian colonial control in the Congo, as it formalized the administrative system of chiefdoms and sectors.
+The decree also established a dual judicial system by separating the legal framework applied to colonized populations from that applied to European colonizers.
+Although chiefs and sub-chiefs were permitted to exercise authority, their decisions were only valid insofar as they complied with colonial regulations.